QualiSystems/devguide_source/_posts/2016-04-30-getting-started.markdown

 1. Open and login to your local CloudShell portal.
 2. In the top menu, click the Inventory dashboard.
 3. Click Add New and provide a name and an address for your shell resource.
-For now, since we don’t have an address of an actual server, just leave the address field black.
+For now, since we don’t have an address of an actual server, just leave the address field blank.
 4. Click on Start Discovery to complete the operation.

 ![Shell Discovery]({{ site.url }}/devguide/assets/hello_world_shell.png)